siyue-zhang/dark-image-enhancement-Pix2Pix/README.md

 ## Training Images

 The training dataset includes 170 paired augmented dark/light toy images taken by mobile phone with a fixed ISO value.
+Training evolution is saved in the cell output of `trainer` jupyter notebook.
+Changes of generated images can be easily observed, which proves the success of learning.

 <p align="center">
   <img src="./trainset.png" width=600>